rtluckie/zmk-config/docs/corne.md

 In all honesty, I don't have one.
 I usually use the keyboard and try to note repetitive mistakes or things that require a bigger effort to accomplish.
-When they become somewhat highly noticeable, I think on where the keys causing this issue should be for me to have less of these mistakes happening.
+When they become somewhat highly noticeable, I think about where the keys causing this issue should be for me to have less of these mistakes happening.
 Then, I change the layout to match my new hypothesis, flash the keyboard, and use the layout as if nothing happened.

-Over time, the fixes that worked will fade in the background while new issues that deserve my attention, as well as the fixes that did not work will show up again and again.
-When that happens... rinse and repeat.
+Over time, the fixes that worked will fade in the background while new issues that deserve my attention, as well as the fixes that did not work, will show up again and again.
+When that happens… Rinse and repeat.